EN ISO 1461

-When hot dip galvanizing is specified, the surface of the steel is completely covered with a uniform coating whose thickness is determined principally by the thickness of the steel being galvanized (see Graph 1 below).
+When hot dip galvanizing is specified, the surface of the steel is completely covered with a uniform coating whose thickness is determined principally by the thickness of the steel being galvanized (see graph right).

 Guidance on the design and performance of hot dip galvanizing is contained in EN ISO 14713 Part 1 and 2.